Shirzanan is a media and advocacy organization for Muslim females in sport.

 - Minky Worden – Director of Global Initiatives, Human Rights Watch

-- Solmaz Sharif – Co-Founder and Non-Stop Media Board Member
+- Solmaz Sharif – Founder and Non-Stop Media Board Member

 - Laura Secor – Non-Stop Media Board Member

 - Elisabeth Witchel – Non-Stop Media Board Member